-PCInnovAtion, as an approach, seeks to continuously unleash the creativity of our people, and foster it towards concrete and remarkable outcomes for our beneficiaries, our staff, our donors and the world.
-It’s being directed to solve some of the greatest development challenges, increase our operational efficiencies, and improve the capacity of our people and the productivity of our environment.
+PCInnovAtion, as an approach, sought to continuously unleash the creativity of our people, and foster it towards concrete and remarkable outcomes for our beneficiaries, our staff, our donors and the world.
+It was designed to help solve some of the greatest development challenges, increase our operational efficiencies, and improve the capacity of our people and the productivity of our environment.

-As part of the embedment process, PCI has been calibrating its management systems to facilitate innovation.
-It is generating, monitoring and pushing innovations globally through training, support and an on-line mechanism that can track, analyze and move innovation ideas quickly through a process of development and assessment.
-We are embracing and celebrating both success and failure as essential consequences of our commitment to find breakthroughs that will change the world and all confirmed innovations have to meet the same threshold definition designed for both flexibility and rigor.
+As part of the embedment process, PCI calibrated its management systems to facilitate innovation.
+It generated, monitored and pushed innovations globally through training, support and an on-line mechanism that tracked, analyzed and moved innovation ideas through a process of development and assessment.
+We began embracing and celebrating both success and failure as essential consequences of our commitment to find breakthroughs that will change the world and all confirmed innovations had to meet the same threshold definition designed for both flexibility and rigor.

 PCI is one of the few international development organizations that has established a global 15% time policy for all staff – similar to that of Google, 3M and other innovation leaders.
 The policy stipulates that any employee can use up to 15% of their time for innovation.
 It not only gives license to innovate, it sends a clear message to all staff about the importance that PCI places on innovation.
 And, in addition to creating a culture of rigorous and vetted innovation over the past several years, PCI has focused more recently on key global breakthrough innovations.